-20. The Chief Police Officer shall report to the ACT Minister within one (1) calendar month at the end of each quarter, unless otherwise agreed by parties, on those matters prescribed in Schedules 1, 2 and 3 in this Agreement.
-The reports will be provided in a format agreed by the parties, covering performance, finance and resources.
+- 20. The Chief Police Officer shall report to the ACT Minister within one (1) calendar month at the end of each quarter, unless otherwise agreed by parties, on those matters prescribed in Schedules 1, 2 and 3 in this Agreement.
+The reports will be provided in a format agreed by the parties, covering performance, finance and resources. - 21.
+The AFP will assess the results of the survey of crime victims in the ACT once completed, for possible inclusion as one benchmark for establishing performance measures that relate to responding to victims of crime.
+A performance measure may be documented in Agreements from July 2011 onwards.